hydrusbeta/hay_say_ui/running as server/Readme.md

 browser.
 If you followed the [Optional Steps](#8-optional-steps) above to point your own domain name at the EC2 instance, then you can go to http://[yourDomainNameHere] instead.
 3. The Hay Say UI should come up.
 Go to each architecture and download all the character models.
-4. Stop Hay Say by typing CTRL+C into the terminal.
+4. Stop Hay Say by typing CTRL+c into the terminal.

 ## 11. Configure Hay Say, Part 3/3
-1. Open docker-compose.yaml again and search for the string "enable_model_management".
-Make sure it is set to False.
+1. Open docker-compose.yaml again and search for `enable_model_management=True`.
+Change that to `enable_model_management=False` instead.
 This prevents end users from deleting models.
 2. Optional, but recommended: Two lines above that, there should be a line that starts with:
     ```
     celery --workdir ~/hay_say/hay_say_ui/ -A celery_download:celery_app worker ...
     ```
 	Delete that line.
+This frees up some resources that are usually devoted to downloading character models.

-Todo: include instructions on locking down synthapp. i.e., hiding the model download menu and such
+Todo: include instructions on locking down synthapp. i.e., hiding the model download menu and such.
+Also add steps for downloading the synthapp models.

 ## 12. Launch Hay Say
 Start Hay Say again: